Mopsgamer/jsr-ns/README.md

 `BigInt` nanosecond conversion utility.

-This library is heavily based on [`ms` v3](https://www.npmjs.com/package/ms).
-See that package for more details.
+This library is based on [`ms` v4](https://www.npmjs.com/package/ms).
+For more details, see that package.

+## Differences from `ms`

+- This library uses `BigInt` and nanoseconds instead of milliseconds.
+- The `StringValue` argument is more friendlier.

 ## Usage